(Keys to training in a Game-based Approach)

 This framework gives coaches a critical tool to systematically organize training tactically.

-The Shot Cycle includes two main ‘halves’.
-A tactical Situation that presents a challenge to the player and a Response that deals with the challenge.
+The Shot Cycle includes two main ‘halves.’
+A tactical situation that presents a problem & challenge to the player and a response that problem-solves the challenge.
+(For a detailed article on the Shot Cycle, click here.)

 In Situation Training, the Shot Cycle needs to replace ‘strokes’ as the basic coaching building block